 - 1. Make sure that all drain plugs are securely in place. - 2.
-Unplug light cord before backing into the water. - 3.
 With Bow Eye Hook fastened, back the trailer until the water level is approximately 1 inch below the top of the trailer fenders.
 NOTICE: Ramp slopes vary, so actual level of water on trailer may be different.
-(NOTE: Caution on this page!). - 4.
-Follow the cold start procedure recommended in this manual. - 5.
-After starting the engine, remove Bow Eye Hook. - 6.
+(NOTE: Caution on this page!). - 3.
+Follow the cold start procedure recommended in this manual. - 4.
+After starting the engine, remove Bow Eye Hook. - 5.
 With engine idling, center steering wheel, engage transmission and slowly pull throttle into reverse.
 Ease back on the throttle lever until the boat starts to move.